strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 ## Single types

-The Single types category of the Content Manager displays the list of available single types, which are directly accessible from the main navigation of the admin panel.
+The *Single types* category of the Content Manager displays the list of available single types, which are directly accessible from the main navigation of the admin panel.

 Unlike collection types which have multiple entries, single types are not created for multiple uses.
-In other words, there can only one be one default entry per available single type.
+In other words, there can only be one default entry per available single type.
 There is therefore no list view in the Single types category.

 Clicking on a single type will directly redirect you to the edit view, where you will be able to write the content of your single type (see [Writing content](writing-content.md)).